abbouhenache/Bouhenache_et_al_2025_FCR/README.md

 Date: 08/05/2025
 version: V01

-This folder contains 3 sub-folders:
+This repository contains 3 sub-folders:

 "Bouhenache_et_al_2025_FCR_data" contains the excel file "Bouhenache_et_al_2025_FCR_data.xlsx" for the main data used in the study.
    The excel file comprises multiple sheets, each with a header row for column description.